Tsukeruu/Little-devil-selfbot/README.md

 # Errors:
 - *if you happen to come upon an error with the: "TypeError: BotBase.init() missing 1 required keyword-only argument: 'intents'" simply type in your terminal: pip uninstall discord.py-self... once its removed re install it by using pip install discord.py-self*
 - *If you happen to come upon an error with the: "WARNING  discord.utils Info API down.
 Falling back to manual fetching..." simply type this in your terminal: pip install --upgrade discord.py-self aiohttp... or just upgrade all the libraries*
+- *If you want you can uninstall all the libraries and re install them for a full reboot*